Manzila Uddin, Baroness Uddin: Expenses scandal

 In May 2009, an article by The Sunday Times Insight team alleged that Uddin submitted House of Lords Expenses for a flat in Maidstone, Kent as her main residence.
-The article alleged Uddin claimed £30,000 per annum of tax-free expenses since purchasing the flat in 2005, and since 2001 on an un-named residence outside London.
+The article alleged Uddin claimed £30,000 per annum of tax-free expenses since purchasing the flat in 2005, and since 2001 on an unnamed residence outside London.
 The flat purchase was said to be connected with her to claim for second home allowance on her existing London property, a scheme that ostensibly exists to compensate politicians living outside London for the cost of accommodation close to Parliament.
 Residents living near the flat in Maidstone reportedly said they had not seen any occupiers in the flat since Uddin purchased it and that it had remained completely unfurnished until 2009, but Uddin claims: "The Maidstone property is furnished and I strongly deny that I have never lived there".
 Uddin's husband even denied having a property in Kent when questioned on the issue by the Times, and she appeared on the electoral roll at her London address from 1996 to date.
-Additionally her Facebook page states how she has lived in the East End of London for over 30 years.
+Additionally, her Facebook page states how she has lived in the East End of London for over 30 years.

 Uddin claimed a total of £29,675 for accommodation in 2007–08, a time when the maximum daily accommodation claim was £165 a day.
 This represents a claim at the maximum possible rate for 179 days, more days than the Lords actually sat that year.

 Scottish National Party MP Angus Robertson called for an investigation on the report to the House of Lords authorities and the police.
 Uddin said, "I do not believe that I have done anything wrong or breached any House of Lords rules."
 She stated "I strongly deny that I have never lived there.
 Indeed I have stayed there regularly since buying it".

 Uddin claimed her main home had been outside London since 2001, earning an extra £83,000 as a result.
 Despite repeated questioning she has refused to state the location and details of her main home between 2001 and 2005 for which expenses were also claimed.
 In January 2010 The Times newspaper revealed the property she had claimed for during this period was owned and occupied by her brother and his family, with Uddin's sister-in-law stating she couldn't recollect the Peer ever living there.
 She also has one of the highest claims for overnight subsistence of any member of the Lords.